joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5752164/2024/09/07/sabalenka-pegula-us-open-final-result-analysis/

 **Five People Shot on Kentucky Highway, Officials Say**\
-`All were in stable condition, the authorities said.
+`The victims were in stable condition, the authorities said.
 What led up to the shooting on I-75 near London, Ky., was not immediately clear.`\
 https://nytimes.com/2024/09/07/us/shooting-kentucky-highway.html

 **Meek: Michigan's new era begins with Texas razing Big House**\